 Commvault Distributed Storage technical and architectural overview whitepaper

 Virtualization, automation and self-service are the cornerstones of modern enterprise data centers.
 Traditional approaches to storage do not fit this new paradigm.
 A new software-defined storage (SDS) approach keeps pace with the exponential growth of data, while still achieving an automated, agile and cost-effective infrastructure.
-This approach is based on hyperscale (also known as web-scale) approaches pioneered by Amazon, Facebook
+SDS is based on hyperscale (also known as web-scale) approaches pioneered by Amazon, Facebook

 Commvault’s patented Universal Data Plane™ architecture stores, protects and replicates data across any number of private and/or public cloud data centers.
-The advanced software stack of Commvault Distributed Storage simplifies all aspects of storage with a full set of enterprise data capabilities that can be granularly provisioned at the application level and automated via a complete RESTful API.
+The advanced software stack of Commvault Distributed Storage simplifies all aspects of storage with a full set of enterprise data capabilities that can be granularly provisioned at the application level and automated via a RESTful API.

 Commvault Distributed Storage system and component overview